Curriculum & Standards

 Teaching only academic standards without supports for students’ social, emotional, identity, and cognitive development does not account for all that students need to thrive.

-- Showing students how to complete processes rather than develop capacity to internalize and practice conceptual engagement, executive functions, problem solving, and self management denies them opportunities for deeper learning.
+Showing students how to complete processes rather than develop the capacity to internalize and practice conceptual engagement, executive functions, problem-solving, and self-management denies them opportunities for deeper learning.

 Stay in the know